 - Salt to taste

-- Add ginger paste and minced garlic.When thoroughly fried, add the chopped tomato and put the frying pan on medium to high heat.
+- When the onion is golden brown, add the chopped tomato and cook on medium to high heat.
 Saute until the pulp of tomato is dried up.

 - Now add the spices – turmeric powder, red chili powder and garam masala.
 Splash a handful of water so that the spices don't burn.
 Add salt to taste and mix well.